 CMBC has taken advantage of the SUSE operating system’s sophisticated development environment to build a range of applications for customers, supporting functionalities including online banking, mobile banking and payment collection.

-“Using the SUSE platform, we developed and launched our highly successful online banking offering extremely rapidly,” said Xi Wang.
-“In our experience, SUSE Linux Enterprise Server for SAP Applications offers excellent performance and outstanding reliability for this and many other applications at much lower cost than other platforms.”
+“Using the SUSE platform, we developed and launched our highly successful online banking offering extremely rapidly,” says Xi.
+“In our experience, SLES for SAP Applications offers excellent performance and outstanding reliability for this and many other applications at much lower cost than other platforms.”

-When CMBC deployed the cutting-edge SAP HANA database to accelerate its management accounting processes, it decided to support the new SAP HANA implementation using SUSE Linux Enterprise Server for SAP Applications.
+When CMBC deployed the cutting-edge SAP HANA database to accelerate its management accounting processes, it decided to support the new SAP HANA implementation using SLES for SAP Applications.
 The SUSE platform also runs the IBM DB2, Oracle and MySQL databases in the bank’s SAP environment.

-The brilliant availability offered by SUSE Linux Enterprise Server for SAP Applications is a major asset for CMBC.
+The brilliant availability offered by SLES for SAP Applications is a major asset for CMBC.

-“With our previous proprietary platform, we had to purchase the hardware, operating system and applications, then buy additional licenses to activate the CPUs,”elaborates Xi Wang.
+“With our previous proprietary platform, we had to purchase the hardware, operating system and applications, then buy additional licenses to activate the CPUs,” elaborates Xi.
 “With Linux, we can avoid this extra cost.
-As a result, switching to SUSE Linux Enterprise Server for SAP Applications has enabled us to cut the TCO of our IT infrastructure by at least 80 percent.
+As a result, switching to SLES for SAP Applications has enabled us to cut the TCO of our IT infrastructure by at least 80%.

 “Furthermore, because we achieve excellent performance and availability on more economical hardware, we have been able to migrate our SAP HANA database to servers that cost half the price without impacting service quality.”

-The bank’s IT team has also discovered that SUSE Linux Enterprise Server for SAP Applications is much easier to manage than its previous platform, thanks to the automation of installations and many routine administration tasks.
-When problems arise, CMBC can solve 80 percent of issues in-house, with the rest resolved by SUSE.
+The bank’s IT team has also discovered that SLES for SAP Applications is much easier to manage than its previous platform, thanks to the automation of installations and many routine administration tasks.
+When problems arise, CMBC can solve 80% of issues in-house, with the rest resolved by SUSE.

-“When we encounter problems, we can usually fix them without external help thanks to superb online troubleshooting resources,” said Xi Wang.
+“When we encounter problems, we can usually fix them without external help thanks to superb online troubleshooting resources,” says Xi.
 “However, it’s great to know that we can rely on SUSE engineers to provide expert assistance if needed.

-“We are delighted with the SUSE platform, because it enables us to meet customer demands for faster application delivery whilst cutting costs.
+“We are delighted with the SUSE platform because it enables us to meet customer demands for faster application delivery while cutting costs.
 In a turbulent economic climate, these capabilities will provide real competitive advantage to help us weather the storm.”